 - Miner bees

 - Sweat bees

-Alkali bees are ground nesting bees found in the western United States, where there is a lot of salt in the soil.
-These bees are about two-thirds as long as honey bees, with metallic stripes separating black segments in the abdomen.
+Alkali bees are ground bees found in the western United States, where there’s a lot of salt in the soil.
+These bees are about two-thirds as long as honeybees, with metallic stripes separating black segments in the abdomen.